 - Fasting or self-starvation can deprive the brain of the energy it needs, leading to cognitive problems

 Most dire is the mortality rate among older adults with disordered eating.
-While there’s considerable variation between the few studies on this topic, the bottom line is that an eating disorder in those of us who are older can be a much more fatal for a body already in decline.
+While there’s considerable variation between the few studies on this topic, the bottom line is that an eating disorder in those of us who are older can be much more fatal for a body already in decline.

 Identifying eating disorders in older adults